skiboyscott/OrderRouting/README.md

 ## How the engine decides

-For each order, the engine evaluates every **fulfillment center + carrier combination** in the network — not just FCs in isolation — through three gates, in order, and **every combination's evaluation is shown, not just the winner's**:
+For each order, the engine evaluates every **fulfillment center + carrier combination** in the network (not just FCs in isolation) through three gates, in order, and **every combination's evaluation is shown, not just the winner's**:

-1. **Constraint gate** — blunt on/off rules applied before any scoring.
+1. **Constraint gate** - blunt on/off rules applied before any scoring.
 Anything excluded here never reaches scoring at all.
-3. **Stock gate** — does the FC have enough on-hand inventory for the order?
+3. **Stock gate** - does the FC have enough on-hand inventory for the order?
    FCs without stock are eliminated, along with every carrier option that would have shipped from them.
-4. **Promise gate** — for each FC that passes, every available carrier / service level is evaluated for transit time, including a facility-load
+4. **Promise gate** - for each FC that passes, every available carrier / service level is evaluated for transit time, including a facility-load
    penalty: FCs running above a configurable utilization threshold (default 60%) get a one-day handling penalty in the transit math, which naturally pushes volume toward quieter facilities.
 Would the order arrive by the promised EDD via this specific FC + carrier pairing?
-5. **Cost gate** — among combinations that clear the prior gates (per the active objective mode and its thresholds), the winner is selected, and the runner-up's cost is shown alongside it so the actual dollar tradeoff is visible, not implied.
+5. **Cost gate** - among combinations that clear the prior gates (per the active objective mode and its thresholds), the winner is selected, and the runner-up's cost is shown alongside it so the actual dollar tradeoff is visible, not implied.